Automely — AI

 Average Onboarding

-Clutch / GoodFirms Rating
+Clutch & GoodFirms

 Page load speed is the most measurable performance variable in ecommerce — every 100ms of additional latency reduces conversion rates.
 Default platform themes load generic JavaScript payloads that no individual store needs.
 Headless ecommerce architecture decouples the storefront from the commerce backend: your frontend runs on Next.js or Remix with full control over performance, the commerce logic runs on Shopify, Medusa, or a custom backend, and the two communicate via API.
 The result is a sub-second storefront that can be optimised independently of the platform's release cycle.